NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Security Guidelines--DOCID43/API--DOCID78.md

 - Drop, reject traffic by dropping traffic

-The below shows an example how to enable SSH and HTTP/HTTPS traffic in IPtables.
+Following is an example of how to enable SSH and HTTP/HTTPS traffic in IPtables.

 Firstly, you need to allow connections that are already connected to your server: